Dartington, in South Devon, is a vibrant village that really packs a punch with regard to its worldwide fame,...

 Coast & Country Cottages offers eight holiday properties in and around Malborough.

 Starboard Light is a four-bedroom detached holiday home with light and spacious interior alongside unforgettable country views.
-This beautifully presented two-storey house has a VisitEngland Four Star Gold award, and makes ideal holiday accommodation for up to eight guests.
+This beautifully presented two-storey property is perfect for those looking for a holiday cottage for up to eight guests.